UniMath/agda-unimath/src/group-theory/multiples-of-elements-abelian-groups.lagda.md

   multiple-zero-int-Ab :
-    multiple-int-Ab A zero-ℤ g ＝ zero-Ab A multiple-zero-int-Ab = power-zero-int-Group (group-Ab A) g
+    multiple-int-Ab A zero-ℤ g ＝ zero-Ab A multiple-zero-int-Ab = integer-power-zero-Group (group-Ab A) g
 ```

 ### The integer multiple `gˣ⁺ʸ` computes to `gˣgʸ`